10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 Revenue recognition

 Home sale revenues - Home sale revenues and related profit are generally recognized when title to and possession of the home are transferred to the buyer, and our performance obligation to deliver the agreed-upon home is generally satisfied at the home closing date.
 Home sale contract assets consist of cash from home closings held in escrow for our benefit, typically for less than five days, which are considered deposits in-transit and classified as cash.
-Contract liabilities include customer deposits related to sold but undelivered homes, which totaled $654.4 million and $675.1 million at June 30, 2024 and December 31, 2023, respectively.
+Contract liabilities include customer deposits related to sold but undelivered homes, which totaled $597.8 million and $675.1 million at September 30, 2024 and December 31, 2023, respectively.
 Substantially all of our home sales are scheduled to close and be recorded to revenue within one year from the date of receiving a customer deposit.
 See Note 8 for information on warranties and related obligations.

 Land sale and other revenues - We periodically elect to sell parcels of land to third parties in the event such assets no longer fit into our strategic operating plans or are zoned for commercial or other development.
 Land sales are generally outright sales of specified land parcels with cash consideration due on the closing date, which is generally when performance obligations are satisfied.
 Revenues related to our construction services operations are generally recognized as materials are delivered and installation services are provided.

 Financial Services revenues - Loan origination fees, commitment fees, and discount points are recognized upon loan origination.
 Expected gains and losses from the sale of residential mortgage loans and their related servicing rights are included in the measurement of interest rate lock commitments ("IRLCs") that are accounted for at fair value through Financial Services revenues at the time of commitment.
 Subsequent changes in the fair value of IRLCs and residential mortgage loans available-for-sale are reflected in Financial Services revenues as they occur.
 Interest income is accrued from the date a mortgage loan is originated until the loan is sold.
-Mortgage servicing fees represent fees earned for servicing loans, and are accrued from the date a mortgage loan is originated until the servicing rights are sold.
+Mortgage servicing fees represent fees earned for servicing loans, and are accrued from the date a mortgage loan is originated until the date that the servicing rights are sold.

 Revenues associated with our title operations are recognized as closing services are rendered and title insurance policies are issued, both of which generally occur as each home is closed.
 Insurance agency commissions relate to commissions on homeowner and other insurance policies placed with third-party carriers through various agency channels.
 Our performance obligations for policy renewal commissions are considered satisfied upon issuance of the initial policy.
-The related contract assets for estimated future renewal commissions are included in other assets and totaled $82.9 million and $74.0 million at June 30, 2024 and December 31, 2023, respectively.
+The related contract assets for estimated future renewal commissions are included in other assets and totaled $87.2 million and $74.0 million at September 30, 2024 and December 31, 2023, respectively.

 Residential mortgage loans available-for-sale